btjones-me/getbibref/README.md

 # getbibref
-Small python3 script using Tkinter to retrieve the bibtex reference from research paper DOIs
+Small yet immensely useful python3 script using Tkinter to retrieve the bibtex reference from research paper DOIs

 Takes input in the form of a DOI "10.1098/rsta.2010.0348" and returns the Bibtex result e.g.